 The HDMI data transmission stream includes data island packets which incorporate ECC parity.
 The HDCP Transmitter must ensure that at least one such packet is transmitted to the HDCP Receiver for every two frames.
 The HDCP Receiver maintains an ongoing log of data island packet ECC errors.
 Once the HDCP Receiver detects ongoing ECC errors, the HDCP Receiver determines that cipher synchronization is lost.
 While the receiver may reach a determination sooner, the receiver must determine loss of synchronization at least by the time it has detected 50 consecutive data island packets with ECC errors.
-The HDCP Receiver must assert the REAUTH_REQ bit of the RxStatus register once it determines loss of synchronization.
+The HDCP Receiver must either assert the REAUTH_REQ bit of the RxStatus register or de-assert HDCP_HPD to the upstream transmitter once it determines loss of synchronization.
 The Transmitter polls the RxStatus register and if it detects the REAUTH_REQ bit is set, it may initiate re-authentication